Application guidelines for Flexible PVC pipe:

 - When is "schedule 40" not schedule 40?
 Our flexible PVC is treated as a hose by the building industry, not a pipe.
 Thus our hose fits Schedule 40 fittings (dimensionally) and can be used in place of schedule 40 pipe for many applications, but it does not meet all the requirements for schedule 40 pipe.
 This is where the IAMPO certification comes into play.
 IAMPO certifies our flexible pvc pipe meets the dimensional standards of rigid Sch 40 pipe.
-However, if you look at the specification on the Specs Page you will see the pressure ratings are not the same as schedule 40 pipe.)
-So, while we call it "flexible pvc pipe" in reality it's a hose that fits perfectly into schedule 40 fittings, but it can't meet the most stringent "schedule 40 pipe."
+However, if you look at the specification on the Specs Page you will see the pressure ratings are not the same as schedule 40 pipe.
+So, while we call it "flexible pvc pipe" in reality it's a hose that fits perfectly into schedule 40 fittings, but it doesn't meet the pressure ratings of "schedule 40 pipe."
 (Although they are plenty high enough for most applications.)

 - FlexPVC is not suitable as a flue for furnaces or heaters.
 The high heat causes the pipe to become soft and will collapse upon itself, possibly causing a kink in the pipe and then obstructing the airway.

 If you are using it for something other than water movement, see our chemical ratings chart (png).
 An "A" rating means you can use it without damage to the pipe.
 A "B" rating means you can use it, but over time the pipe will be affected.
 A "C" rating means you should not use it with that chemical.
 In all cases the chemical is concentrated or the solution noted.
 Ie, chlorinated water is fine, but pure chlorine liquid may not be.
 Consult the chart.